 In the front entrance hall, a raised window gives a tantalising glimpse of the garden beyond the extension.
 Above, there is also a generous shower room clad in small yellow tiles.

 The first floor is home to two bedrooms, one currently being used as a sitting room.
 Three large sash windows overlook Lyndhurst Way, and a further marble fireplace provides a focal point.
-The walls have been painted a bold Farrow & Ball, ‘Blazer red’.
+The walls have been painted a bold Farrow and Ball, ‘Blazer red’.

 The principal suite is on the top floor; the bedroom enjoys the same trio of windows as the floor below, wooden floors, and blue walls.
 Adjacent is a lovely bathroom, painted an atmospheric and calming polished purple.
 A freestanding bath sits in the centre, positioned to face the window with views of the sky.